Writing the DNP final project scholarly document or manuscript

 - the DNP student is the first author, and

-- The Final Project Committee Chair will help the student determine listing of The following guidelines of the International Committee of Medical Journal Editors (ICMJE) apply:
+- the Final Project Committee Chair will help the student determine listing of other authors following the guidelines of the International Committee of Medical Journal Editors (ICMJE).

-According to the ICMJE guidelines, “Authorship credit should be based on:
+According to the ICMJE guidelines*, “Authorship credit should be based on the following 4 criteria:

-- substantial contributions to the conception and design, or acquisition of data, or analysis and interpretation of data;
+- Substantial contributions to the conception and design, or acquisition of data, or analysis and interpretation of data; and

-- final approval of the version to be ”
+- Final approval of the version to be submitted; and

 Each person listed as an author should meet all three criteria, and all persons who so qualify should be listed as authors.
-The corresponding author should be prepared to explain the inclusion of all coauthors and their order in the byline.
-(Some journals require the submission of specific information about the contributions of each author, and include this information in the published article.)
+The corresponding author (strongly recommended to be the student) should be prepared to explain the inclusion of all co-authors and their order in the byline.
+(Some journals require the submission of specific information about the contributions of each author and include this information in the published article.)
 The order of authors should be a joint decision.
 It is not the role of editors to make authorship/contributorship decisions or to arbitrate conflicts related to authorship.

 Faculty believe that dissemination of results is an integral part of scholarly work.
-We encourage you to work with your Committee Chair to publish your results.
+We encourage students to work with their Committee Chair to publish project results.

-Finally, in addition to publishing your Final Project, we encourage you to submit abstracts for oral presentations and poster presentations at professional meetings.
-Consult your Committee Chair for guidance on submitting your work and preparing presentations.
+Finally, in addition to publishing the Final Project, we encourage students to disseminate results in other professional areas.
+This may include application/abstract development for oral/podium/poster presentations at professional meetings/conferences.
+Consult your Committee Chair for guidance on submission, preparation, and presentation of your work,

 If the final project article is submitted for publication

-The journal review process for articles is time-consuming: you need to exhibit patience while the submission is in review.
-Some journals use online submission systems that allow authors to track the progress of their manuscripts through this process, which typically takes several months.
-If there is no electronic process, and you have not heard from the journal after several months, you may contact the editor.
+The journal review process for articles is often time-consuming: all journals use online submission systems that allow authors to track the progress of their manuscripts through the review process, which typically takes weeks to months.
+Students will need to review and follow the selected journal submission requirements including reference formatting, which may depart from APA as required by the College of Nursing.

 If a manuscript is rejected by the journal to which it was initially submitted, the student should consult with the Committee Chair to identify other journals for article submission.

-Publication arrangements and timetables are to be negotiated in advance with the student’s chairperson and committee members.
+Publication arrangements and timetables are to be negotiated in advance with the project Committee Chair and committee members.
 The specific timetables are subject to change based on mutual agreement of the student, chairperson, and committee members.